arisutendou-key/binary-search/README.md

-# binary-search
+# multisplit-search
-Luau binary search program
+Luau multisplit search program
+Similar to binary search with a customizable split search